andylamp/ptucc_compiler/docs/ptuc_parser.md

 # Constructing grammar rules

-In `bison` we create a *grammar* which syntactically evaluates if the `tokens` that `flex` generated are syntactically correct -- or to put it more simply, the order they are emitted is allowed by our *grammar*.
-In order to do that we will have to take a good look at our language specification and break it down to some building blocks that we then have to express.
-In `ptuc` we have a `program` which can have `modules`, `declarations` and a `body` ending with a `dot`.
+In `bison` we create a *grammar* which syntactically evaluates if the `tokens` that `flex` generated are emitted in a syntactically correct order.
+In order to do that we will have to take a good look at our language specification and break it down to building blocks that we then have to express using `bison` rules.
+In `ptuc` abstractly we have a `program` which can have `modules`, `declarations` and a `body` ending with a `dot`.
 This skeleton already gives us an intuition of how to express our language in a rule.

 Concretely the rule for our whole program is the following: